File operations in Angular File Manager component

 Create

-The following table represents the request parameters of create operations.
+The following table outlines the request parameters for create operations:

 Parameter Type Default Explanation